Taova/Split-Payment-Widget/docs/merchant-usage-example.md

-# 📦 Integration Examples: SeQuraWidget.render
+# 📦 Integration Examples: SeQuraWidget

 These examples show how to initialize the SeQura widget across different technology stacks.